akash-network/provider/_docs/development-environment.md

 ##### Keys

-Each configuration creates four [keys](https://github.com/akash-network/provider/blob/gpu/_run/common.mk#L40..L43):
+Each configuration creates four [keys](https://github.com/akash-network/provider/blob/main/_run/common.mk#L38-L43):
-They keys are assigned to the targets and under normal circumstances there is no need to alter it.
-However, it can be done with setting `KEY_NAME`:
+The keys are assigned to the targets and under normal circumstances there is no need to alter them.
+However, it can be done by setting `KEY_NAME`:

 ```shell
 # create provider from **provider** key